kg logo

 My grandfather, Mansour, is 88 years old.
 He’s one of the most energetic people I know.
 Even at 88, he’s always ready to get up and leave the house to try something new.
 He also has this fantastic ability to draw you in with his stories, which he never seems to run out of.
 It always boggles my mind how he remembers such specific details about an event that happened 40 years ago.

 Despite his remarkable memory, though, grandpa can’t remember his passwords.
-My dad and I have spent hours resetting passwords, coming up with new systems, and calling customer support to get him into his accounts.
+My dad and I have spent hours resetting passwords, coming up with new systems, and experimenting with ways of helping him get into his accounts, but nothing truly worked.
 Of course, this isn’t surprising.
-As someone gets older, their short-term memory starts to decline, and I’m not going to blame my 88-year-old grandpa for not remembering whether it was WillowTree123 or Willowtree321.
+As someone gets older, their short-term memory starts to go, and I’m not going to blame an 88-year-old man for not remembering whether it was WillowTree123 or Willowtree321.

 We have come up with countless ways to prove that you are who you say you are.
 And we have failed countless times.